Allen Swift

-Ira J. Stadlen (January 16, 1924 - April 18, 2010), known professionally as Allen Swift, was an American actor, writer and magician, best known as a voiceover artist who voiced cartoon characters Simon Bar Sinister and Riff-Raff on the Underdog cartoon show.
+Ira J. Stadlen (January 16, 1924 – April 18, 2010), known professionally as Allen Swift, was an American actor, writer and magician, best known as a voiceover artist who voiced cartoon characters Simon Bar Sinister and Riff-Raff on the Underdog cartoon show.
 He took his professional name from radio comedian Fred Allen and 18th century satirist Jonathan Swift.

 Early life and education

-He was born January 16, 1924, in Washington Heights, Manhattan, and raised in Brooklyn.
+He was born on January 16, 1924, in Washington Heights, Manhattan, and raised in Brooklyn.
 Swift graduated from the High School of Music & Art, after which he enlisted in the United States Army Air Forces, where he served from November 1942 to November 1945.
 While in the Army, he was an entertainer and became a private first class.

 Career

 Children's television

 Allen Swift was an early television star who began his career by replacing Buffalo Bob Smith on The Howdy Doody Show while Smith was recovering from a heart attack.
 At various times, he played the characters of Clarabell the Clown, Chief Thunderchicken, and the voice of the Howdy Doody puppet, as well as other characters.
 From September 10, 1956, to September 23, 1960, Swift was the host of another popular children's show, The Popeye Show, on WPIX in New York City, playing a sea captain named "Captain Allen Swift".
 In the show, he commented on the cartoons, told stories, sang sea shanties and did magic tricks.